Ahra Syed | Managing Director | Edusat India Pvt Ltd.

-In her early 20s, Ahra Syed, a pass-out from Mallinsion Girls School, Srinagar, while pursuing law studies, is trying to make a mark in the education system of Kashmir Valley by setting up a business, which opens doors for the students of Kashmir to look outside the Valley to pursue their studies.
-In her interaction with www.TheCherryTree.in, she speaks about the education system of the Kashmir and her efforts, her hopes, besides other things which connect her to her roots.
+In her early 20s, Ahra Syed, a pass-out from Mallinson Girls School, Srinagar, while pursuing law studies, is trying to make a mark in the education system of Kashmir Valley by setting up a business, which opens doors for the students of Kashmir to look outside the Valley to pursue their studies.
+In her interaction with www.TheCherryTree.in, she speaks about the education system of Kashmir and her efforts, her hopes, among other things which connect her to her roots.

 Excerpts from an interaction with Rajesh Prothi

 Had I not been connected to the place of my birth and grounded to my roots.
-I would have concentrated on myself and would have moved out of Kashmir long time back.
-It is connect with my roots that I not only saw a gap in the educational system in the Valley vis-à-vis to what is happening internationally, that I understood that quality education is very important and it can bring a positive change in every sphere of life.
+I would have concentrated on myself and would have moved out of Kashmir a long time back.
+It is connected with my roots that I not only saw a gap in the educational system in the Valley vis-à-vis to what is happening internationally, but I understood that quality education is very important and it can bring a positive change in every sphere of life.

 At such a young age, how did you come across the idea of creating a business venture?

-Keeping in view the Kashmir situation, it was challenging for me to come out at the age of 19 and do something new in such conservative society.
+Keeping in view the Kashmir situation, it was challenging for me to come out at the age of 19 and do something new in such a conservative society.
 Interestingly it started when I desired to have a bike, which was ridiculously criticized by all.
-This was when I was still in school, everyone came to know about it I was nick named as ‘biker girl’.
-At times my close friends, even teased by my teachers, but this not in anyway stopped me from taking my steps forward.
-So I had in me what it take to venture into business.
+This was when I was still in school, everyone came to know about it I was nick-named as ‘biker girl’.
+At times my close friends and even my teachers teased me, but this did not in any way stopped me from taking my steps forward.
+So I had in me what it takes to venture into business.

 Education was not you’re first calling though.
 What was your first entrepreneurial statement?